Jammicus/Miscellaneous/Book_Summaries/Selenium Design Patterns and Best Practices.md

 ### Strategies for writing test suites

 * Instead of having 100% test coverage, the best that can be done is to prioritize the growth of the test suites.
-* Its best to have a way to group certain tests together so they can be extecuted individually.
+* Its best to have a way to group certain tests together so they can be executed individually.

 ### Different Types of Tests

 * Unit tests - Smallest unit of tests .
 Written to test an individual object and even individual methods of said object.
 Selenium tests are not applicable here
 * Integration tests - Consists of several modules of code put together, allowing them to pass data between each other.
 In terms of selenium, this could be logging in and adding an item to the card
 * End-to-end - Highest level of test.
-Exevuted in production.
+Executed in production.
 Similar to integration tests, tries to verify that all the components including third-party services can communicate well with each other

 ### The Smoke Test Suite

 * Idea is to plug in the new code, let it run, and see whether it runs or catches on fire.
 * By far the smallest in size, as it needs to give a close to instantaneous pass for fail verdict
-* Tests in the smoke test suite shold look like the following:
+* Tests in the smoke test suite should look like the following:
 	* Running the application: Does it give a 500 error? ect.
 	* Database connectivity
-	* Abnormal amount of eceptions - eg checking javascript logs for exceptions
+	* Abnormal amount of exceptions - eg checking javascript logs for exceptions
 * Smoke test suite should almost be like a feather in a boxing fight.
-Should leave the application without a single dent or scratch occuring:
+Should leave the application without a single dent or scratch occurring:
 	* Avoid writing to a database if you cannot clean it up after
-	* Dont test too much
+	* Don't test too much

 ### The Money path suite